Intercontinental Exchange Inc. (ICE) – Don’t Be So Quick to Call it Dead

-Intercontinental Exchange Inc. (NYSE: ICE) is -5.91% lower on its value in year-to-date trading and has touched a low of $88.60 and a high of $136.04 in the current 52-week trading range.
+Intercontinental Exchange Inc. (NYSE: ICE) is -0.90% lower on its value in year-to-date trading and has touched a low of $88.60 and a high of $136.04 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ICE stock was last observed hovering at around $97.40 in the last trading session, with the day’s loss setting it -0.87% off its average median price target of $125.00 for the next 12 months.
-It is also 42.54% off the consensus price target high of $168.00 offered by 18 analysts, but current levels are 17.5% higher than the price target low of $117.00 for the same period.
+The ICE stock was last observed hovering at around $99.10 in the last trading session, with the day’s gains setting it 2.57% off its average median price target of $125.00 for the next 12 months.
+It is also 39.48% off the consensus price target high of $168.00 offered by 19 analysts, but current levels are 13.1% higher than the price target low of $117.00 for the same period.

 Sponsored

-The stock witnessed a -7.44% loss in the last 1 month and extending the period to 3 months gives it a -3.85%, and is -2.72% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.24% over the week and 2.41% over the month.
+The stock witnessed a -0.13% loss in the last 1 month and extending the period to 3 months gives it a -0.43%, and is 4.38% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.71% over the week and 2.35% over the month.

 Intercontinental Exchange Inc. (ICE) Analyst Forecasts